 Limit of Detection (LOD) for RadTox™ cfDNA Test

-The limit of detection (LOD) of the RadTox™ cfDNA Test was determined by measuring serially diluted genomic DN at concentration ranging from 25 to 0.05ng/ml.
-The low detection limit was calculated to be at 0.05 ng/ml.
+The limit of detection (LOD) of the RadTox™ cfDNA Test was determined by measuring serially diluted genomic DNA at

 Clinical Evaluation of Patient Radiation Therapy Using RadTox™

-Among the 54 prostate cancer patient who received radiation therapy, <5% of them have a large increase of cell-free Alu DNA.
-The patients can be divided into three groups: the low risk, normal and high-risk groups, and radiation therapy dosage suggestions can be given based on the risks determined by the Alu DNA changes 24 hours after radiation therapy.
+Among the 54 prostate cancer patients who received radiation therapy, <5% had a large increase of cell-free Alu DNA.
+The patients could be divided into three groups: the low risk, normal and high-risk groups, and radiation therapy dosage suggestions can be given based on the risks determined by the Alu DNA changes 24 hours after radiation therapy.
 The dataset on the right side shows the correlation of plasma Alu concentration with radiation dosage.
 The biomarker is an indicator for cfDNA before and after radiation therapy.